pocono-sew-and-vac/Commerce_ResourceStore/README.md

 ## Installation

-Download the transport package from releases or download from modx.com in package manager.
+Download the transport package from releases or download from [modx.com in package manager](https://modx.com/extras/package/commerce_resourcestore).

 ## Compatibility

 Requires Commerce 0.11 or above due to the usage of `SelectMultipleField` in the module's configuration fields.
-If compatability with versions before 0.11 is required, you could change it to SelectField instead, however you will only be able to choose 1 delivery type to use this module with.
+If compatibility with versions before 0.11 is required, you could change it to SelectField instead, however you will only be able to choose 1 delivery type to use this module with.